Vacancies

 - understand their role in safeguarding our students and staff and work with one another, our safeguarding officers, and external agencies to safeguard children and young people,

-- act as a key worker for one or more of our users, and collate information from other Case Workers
+- act as a key worker for one or more of our users, and collate information from other Learning Facilitators,

 - work cooperatively with other staff and senior leaders.